 An excerpt from the episode: “It’s really exciting to say we’re getting more and more precise, that the work we’re doing is really seeming to make a benefit, and that we’re really getting close, hopefully to not just one class of drugs for this patient population, but a whole host of drugs and devices to improve this disorder.”

 Shah discussed the latest discoveries on the mechanisms of HFpEF and identifying therapeutic targets for it.
-He is director of the Center for Deep Phenotyping and Precision Therapeutics in the Institute for Augmented Intelligence in Medicine, Neil J. Stone, MD, Professor and professor of Medicine (Cardiology).
+He is director of the Center for Deep Phenotyping and Precision Therapeutics in the Institute for Artificial Intelligence in Medicine, Neil J. Stone, MD, Professor and professor of Medicine (Cardiology).